 There are a few things to understand before you go for a balance transfer card:

-- There is likely to be fee (often between 0.5-5% for moving the balance) – although this is often outweighed by the savings you can make from no longer paying interest on your old credit card
+There is likely to be fee (often around 2% to 3% of your balance for switching the debt to the new card) – although this is often outweighed by the savings you can make from no longer paying interest on your old credit card

 How much will a new credit card cost?